Data Engineer System Design Interview 2026: What's Tested

 else:

-The senior signal here: metadata filtering is the actual scaling bottleneck, not similarity computation.
-Reddit's 2025 deployment found P99 latency jumped 10x when queries crossed between the vector graph and relational metadata store.
+return "evaluate_managed_vs_self_hosted"The senior signal: metadata filtering is the actual scaling bottleneck, not similarity computation.
+Reddit’s 2025 deployment found P99 latency jumped 10x when queries crossed between the vector graph and relational metadata store.
 Most candidates optimize distance calculation and miss this entirely.
-If you can discuss payload-aware indexing vs. naive approaches as a design trade-off, you're demonstrating production awareness.
+Discussing payload-aware indexing vs. naive approaches as a design trade-off demonstrates production awareness.

 The economics argument matters too.
 Choosing a vector database for 1 million embeddings might sound smart until the operational overhead outweighs the benefits.
-At that scale, pgvector in your existing Postgres cluster is probably the right call.
+At that scale, pgvector in an existing Postgres cluster is probably the right call.
 The threshold where dedicated vector DBs justify their complexity is now a critical interview question.

 Feature stores are dual-layer systems: offline stores (Delta Lake, S3) for model training with point-in-time correctness, and online stores (DynamoDB, Redis) for sub-millisecond inference serving.
 The architectural challenge is keeping these consistent.
 Robinhood built their feature store on Feast.
 Twitter went through multiple generations.
 Shopify contributes to Feast upstream.
 This isn’t theoretical.
 Companies are hiring for this expertise directly.